Cabinet of North Korea: Selection

 The cabinet is appointed and accountable to the Supreme People's Assembly, the North Korean unicameral parliament.
-The SPA chooses the Premier of North Korea who appoints three vice premiers and the cabinet's ministers.
+The SPA chooses the Premier of North Korea (Leader of the Cabinet) who appoints three vice premiers and the cabinet's ministers.
 All members of the cabinet are members of the Workers' Party of Korea which rules the country since its establishment in 1948.
 While the SPA is not in session, the cabinet is accountable to the Presidium of the Supreme People's Assembly.

 As of 2000, some 260 people have served as cabinet ministers.
 Six of them have been women: Ho Jong-suk (Minister of Culture, Justice), Pak Chong-ae (Agriculture), Yi Yang-suk (Commerce, Textile and Paper Industries), Pak Yong-sin (Culture), Yi Ho-hyok (Foodstuff and Daily Necessities Industries), and Yun Gi-jong (Finance).